douglatornell/randopony/docs/2011Plans.rst

 * The brevet organizer can view the spreadsheet at any time, and save a copy of it for their own manipulation and printing.
-The email they get when the  brevet is added to the pony, and perhaps the spreadsheet itself, needs to emphasis that it will continue to change until brevet pre-registration closes at noon on the day before the event starts.
+The email they get when the  brevet is added to the pony, and perhaps the spreadsheet itself, needs to emphasize that it will continue to change until brevet pre-registration closes at noon on the day before the event starts.